 - 7. How Many Mold Samples Do You Take?

 - BONUS QUESTION: WHAT’S THE TOTAL COST OF THE INSPECTION?

 - LOOKING FOR THE BEST MOLD INSPECTION SERVICE?

 Did you know that of the 21.8 million cases of asthma in the US, about 4.6 million of them are attributed to mold and dampness exposure?
 Approximately 25% of the US population has a genetic predisposition that makes them susceptible to illnesses caused by mold.
 Even more surprising is the fact that every year, mold destroys more buildings than termites and fire combined.

-The moment you find mold, it is imperative that you contact the best mold inspection service you can find, that will only use AHIA Accredited laboratories for their Mold Testing.
+The moment you find mold, it is imperative that you contact the best mold inspection service you can find, which will only use AHIA Accredited laboratories for their Mold Testing.
 This way you can have an accurate reading for the type and the amount/spore of mold that is present in your property.
-The trick here is to find a mold expert, because mold grows back super-fast.
+The trick here is to find a mold expert because mold grows back super-fast.